Transport and Driving in South Africa

 Johannesburg’s O.R.
 Tambo International Airport is a modern and well-organised major hub for all of Southern Africa.
 Lanseria, a second, smaller airport on the northern outskirts of Johannesburg, offers daily flights to several destinations, and Cape Town and Durban also have international airports.

 If anyone is flying into the bush, transport by private plane is also an option.
 And if anyone has contemplated getting a private pilot’s licence, South Africa is the place to do it, with some of the best and most stable weather in the world, hardly any restricted airspace, and affordable instruction.
-South African Airways is the national carrier, while Kulula and Mango offer low-cost options between major cities.
+South African Airways is the national carrier, while Kulula, Mango and Fly Safair offer low-cost options between major cities.

 Public transport in South Africa